scurtis7/college-football-info/README.md

 College Football Information will utilize the [College Football Data API](https://api.collegefootballdata.com/api/docs/?url=/api-docs.json#/) to provide current and relevant college football information.

-This is a showcase application with a little bit of everything.
-It's a Spring Boot and Angular application utilizing reactive streams.
+This is an application with a little bit of everything.
+It's a Spring Boot, Angular application utilizing reactive streams with Webflux and R2DBC database driver.

 ## Technology Stack